eye3/nkit4py/README.md

 If **data** is Array then *itemname* will be used as element name for its items.

 # Change log

+- 2.3:
+    - New 'priority' option for nkit4py.var2xml()
+    - New class AnyXml2VarBuilder for converting XML without mapping

 - 2.2:
     - Options changes for nkit4py.var2xml(): standalone 'encoding' option.